unelected/zafiaonline.py/README.md

 ![Python version](https://img.shields.io/badge/python-3.9+-blue.svg)

+## ⚠️ Important Update: Repository Archived

+This repository is archived indefinitely.
+No further development or updates are planned.

+It remains available in read-only mode for reference and historical purposes.
+Feel free to fork it if you'd like to continue development independently.

+Thanks to everyone who used the project!

 ## ⚠️ Important Update: API Changes!

 The original app developer suddenly **changed their API**, which means **most of the requests through the old wrapper are now broken**.
 Yeah… we weren’t ready for that either.